 However another explanation, as the relation between the tail (cola) with the penis should not be discarded, since in other languages such as Danish, the word Svan means tail, penis and is slang for homosexual man.

-term used in Colombia to refer to heterosexual man who fucks with gay men, first cousin of the Peruvian Mostacero.
-The Cucarrón is a beetle, related to dung beetle, dedicated as everyone knows, to carry shit balls one place to another.
-It seems that the droppings are the semantic link to the active/top in anal intercourse, as happens with the Mexican term Mayate.
+a term used in Colombia to refer to the heterosexual man who fucks with gay men, a synonym of the Peruvian word Mostacero.
+The Cucarrón is a beetle, related to the dung beetle, dedicated as everyone knows, to carry shit balls one place to another.
+It seems that the droppings are the semantic link to the active/top man in anal intercourse, as happens with the Mexican term Mayate.
 Cucarrón would also swell the set of names of insects to insult or euphemistically refer to gay people.

-from the verb Dar (to give) is a term used to name homosexuals with active/top role in anal intercourse, that is, who fucks the other.
-Literally translated to english is “who gives”.
+from the verb Dar (to give) is a term used to name homosexuals with an active/top role in anal intercourse, that is, who fucks the other.
+Literally translated to English is “who gives”.

 eunuch.
 As it happens with the lack of hardness in the features or with facial or body hair, the gender vigilance also works on the tone of voice.
 The sharp tone is related with castration or loss of virility.
 This is the case of the term Eunuco, defined in the DRAE as a synonym for homosexual or effeminate man.